 INSECURE will work with local residents and schools in Withernsea to colelct and tell intergenerational stories of coastal erosion.
 The stories and photographs will be collected into an exhibit to be shared locally and nationally.

-This project will use the RPG Maker programme to create a narrative driven roleplay adventure with a flooding theme.
-Kelly will incorporate real stories from flood victims and her own original art works into the game.
+This project will use the RPG Maker programme to create a narrative driven roleplay adventure with a climate change theme.
+Kelly will incorporate real stories from climate scientists and her own original art works into the game.